 When an InfiniBand card sends a packet, it waits some amount of time for an ACK packet to be returned by the receiving InfiniBand card.
 If it does not receive one, it sends the packet again.
-This variable controls that wait period.
-The time spent is equal to $4 2 ^ MPI{IB_TIMEOUT}$ microseconds.
-By default, the variable is set to 18.
+This variable controls the wait period.
+The time spent is equal to $4.096 \times 2^n$ , where n is specified by the MPI\IB\TIMEOUT variable.
+By default, the variable is set to 18, and the time spent is expressed in microseconds.